Gokhanagingil/ulgen/README.md

 The API will start on `http://localhost:3000` and Swagger docs are available at `http://localhost:3000/api`.

+The backend uses a simple multi-tenant setup.
+Tables contain a `tenant_id` column and an example tenant is inserted when running `database/schema.sql`.

 ### Frontend
 1. `cd frontend`
 2. Install deps with `npm install`